LeetLLM

 1primary resolution lift: +3.2% 2failed guardrails: ['safety_rate', 'latency_p95', 'cost_per_session_usd'] 3decision: hold treatment

-How many conversations do you need?
+How many threads do you need?

 Detecting a small improvement in LLM quality is like hearing a whisper in a noisy room.
 You need to listen longer (collect more data) to be sure it wasn't just random noise.
 If your metric has high variance (like token usage) or low signal (like thumbs up/down), you need a larger sample size to distinguish signal from noise.